-Note that if you live in a warmer climate a stone fountain made of a different material such as limestone or sandstone can be used outdoors without wear for a fairly long time.
+Note that if you live in a warmer climate stone fountains made of a different material such as limestone or sandstone can be used outdoors without wear for a fairly long time.
 If you live in one of the following climates, granite is the best choice for your outdoor fountain:

-Area with a freeze/thaw cycle
+The area with a freeze/thaw cycle

 Even if you do live in a warmer climate, a granite fountain still may be the best choice for you.
 Keep reading to learn more.

 Granite is one of the densest stones available.
 Given that this material is dense, it is very porous, meaning having very small holes or gaps that could trap water and eventually freeze and expand causing cracks.
 Granite fountains can stay uncovered outdoors year-round, giving you a chance to enjoy your stone investment through all seasons.
 All granite countertops are not affected by acid.
 Which means you can effortlessly clean up algae stains or hard water deposits with a dilute solution of muriatic acid without fear of damaging your granite fountain.

 Cast stone is a man-made material from limestone cement.
 This is made with a mix of pigments and crushed stone that is molded into a form to make it look like a natural stone fountain.
 Although cast stone is often less expensive than natural stone fountains, it is much less durable.
 Cast stone wears down much quicker than granite because it is a porous material.
 As water seeps into the gaps in the stone and then freezes, it expands resulting in cracks and crumbling.
 This has been shown to happen in as little as only 1-3 seasons making the total cost of ownership for a granite fountain much more economical over time.